crypdick/tools/python/README.md

 **CRITICAL:** The tool's `--help` output is used to **auto-generate the main README.md and the website**.

 - Ensure your tool supports `--help` (standard with `click`).
+- **Module Docstring**: Keep the top-level module docstring to a single sentence summary.
-- The docstring of your main command function (decorated with `@click.command`) provides the help description.
+- **Main Docstring**: The docstring of your main command function (decorated with `@click.command`) provides the full help description.
-- Keep the first line as a clear, concise summary.
+- Keep the first line of the main docstring as a clear, concise summary.
 - Manually document `@click.argument` arguments in an `Arguments:` section (Click does not auto-document them).
 - Include concrete `Examples:` section showing exactly how to run it.
 - Do not use generic `Usage:` placeholders.